Why Mendeley + Thetapad?

 Reference Not Appearing

-Symptom: [?] appears instead of citation
+Symptom: [?] appears instead of citation in the compiled document

 Fixes: